evshary/awesome-autoware/README.md

 - [Open AD Kit](https://autowarefoundation.github.io/openadkit/): Bring software-defined best practices to the Autoware project and to enhance the Autoware ecosystem and capabilities by partnering with other organizations.
 - [Reference Design Guideline for Low Speed Autonomy (LSA) Vehicles](https://autowarefoundation.github.io/LSA-reference-design-docs/main/): A guideline to design and deploy a TRL-6 low speed autonomy vehicle based on Autoware.
+- Privately-owned Vehicles (PoV):
   - [Autonomous Highway Pilot](https://github.com/autowarefoundation/autoware.privately-owned-vehicles): Build an open-source highway autonomy system that can power safe, SAE Level-4, autonomous driving around the world.
+  - [Reference Design Guideline for Privately-owned Vehicles (PoV)](https://autowarefoundation.github.io/autoware.pov-reference-design-docs/main/): A guideline to design and deploy a PoV vehicle based on Autoware.

 ## Tools